-The strains were categorized as S (susceptible), I (intermediate), and R (resistant) to each antimicrobial in accordance with the EUCAST 2016 guidelines.44 As previously described,45 minor errors were defined as misclassifications of intermediate strains as susceptible or resistant.
+The strains were categorized as S (susceptible), I (intermediate resistant), and R (resistant) to each antimicrobial in accordance with the EUCAST 2016 guidelines.46 As previously described,47 minor errors were defined as misclassifications of intermediate strains as susceptible or resistant.
 Major errors were susceptible strains misclassified as resistant.
 Very major errors were resistant strains that were misclassified as susceptible.
 The EC50 values are read on a continuous scale, therefore nearly identical values around a resistance breakpoint (e.g. 0.125 and 0.126) can result in categorical errors.
-Sensitivity and specificity of the assay were calculated as previously described46, for the resistant (true positive samples), intermediary strains (true positive samples) and susceptible strains (true negative samples).
+Sensitivity and specificity of the assay were calculated as previously described,48 for the resistant strains (true positive samples), intermediate strains (true positive samples) and susceptible strains (true negative samples).

 Results